 - measuring the extent to which participation in group-therapy anger-management sessions reduces the chance of re-offending.

-A large number of students benefit from taking an introductory course in Statistics because it is used in so many subjects, including Engineering, Physics, Computer Science, Biological Sciences, Psychology, Forestry Science, Geography, Communication Disorders and Management.
+A large number of students benefit from taking an introductory course in Statistics because it is used in so many subjects, including Engineering, Physics, Computer Science, Data Science, Financial Engineering, Biological Sciences, Psychology, Forestry Science, Geography, Communication Disorders and Management.

 - UC is ranked in the top 200 universities in the world in Statistics and Operational Research (QS World University Rankings by Subject, 2017).